Denomination: 40 réis (real)

 By looking at both the authority behind the issue of this coin and the social history of the place of issue, we can see the currency's connection to the larger network of colonial power and identity.
 Though Isle de France and Isle de Bourbon were both French colonies, they exemplify different relationships to the economic and cultural values of the crown.

 Place of Issue: Collected in Bambara

-The Kingdom of Bambara was a significant location in the narrative of the travels of Mungo Park in Africa.
+The Kingdom of Bambara was a significant location in the narrative of the travels of Mungo Park in West Africa.
 Today, it is identified as the Republic of Mali in West Africa.
-It’s capital, Segou, is located on the Niger River, which was reached by Mungo Park, the first European to visit its banks, in 1796.
+It’s capital, Segou, is located on the Niger River, which was reached by Mungo Park, one of the first Europeans to visit its banks, in 1796.

-Importantly, according to Catherine Eagleton, these coins " give a glimpse of how a well-connected woman in Georgian London understood African kingship and authority and into her assumptions about currency and its links to political authority."40 Mapping the cowry shells provides us a unique opportunity to view the currency in Africa in a manner unconnected with the English and European powers that are the authority behind the other coins in Sarah Sophia&rsquo's collection.
+Importantly, Catherine Eagleton also notes "these coins " give a glimpse of how a well-connected woman in Georgian London understood African kingship and authority and into her assumptions about currency and its links to political authority."59 Mapping the cowry shells provides us a unique opportunity to view the currency in Africa in a manner unconnected with the English and European powers that are the authority behind the other coins in Sarah Sophia's collection.